moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

 Adding Stages
 -------------

 So far, we've walked through creating and executing a simple task, which runs but does not do much.
 Now, we will start adding the pick-and-place stages to the task.
 The image below shows an outline of the stages we will use in our task.
-To understand more about the concepts behind MoveIt Task Constructor and the different stage types, see the :doc:`example page for MoveIt Task Constructor </doc/examples/moveit_task_constructor/moveit_task_constructor_tutorial>`.

 .. image:: stages.png
    :width: 700px